ericlavigne/crane/README.md

 Add a deploy.clj file at project's root (right next to your project.clj)  You can call no-arg functions in you deploy.clj as targets using crane.

      lein crane web

 web must be a target in our deploy.clj, let's see:

     (defn web []
-      (let [conf (config :webconfig)]
-          (bootstrap conf conf)))
+          (bootstrap :webconfig :webcreds)))

 Here, we are deploying a webserver using crane's bootstrap capabilities.

-The call to config creates a configuration from the config file corresponding to the keyword argument.
+The call to bootstrap calls config and creds, reading in a config and cred map from the config/cred files corresponding to the keyword arguments.
 This configuration is used to bootstrap the machine(s) indicated in the config.

 Config flies are,  by convention, in /your/projet/root**/crane** in the same dir as deploy.clj, and you get one by providing the name as a keyword.  :web-config -> web_config.clj